staceygillespie/DreamBig/content/dreambox.md

 ### CRAFTER’S CADDY

-* I love having a trash can connected to my table and a place to hold my drink
+* I love a trash can connected to my table and a place to hold my drink
 * Used to share one for both boxes and found I needed 2

 ## ![](/images/2020-dreambox-may-14-9-3.jpg)